 Queen Christina of Sweden by Joanne Mattern.
 Biography for children ages 9 to 12.

 Kristina: The Girl King, Sweden, 1638 by Carolyn Meyer.
 Novel about Queen Kristina of Sweden from the Royal Diaries series for children ages 9 to 12.

 Great Royal Palaces of Sweden: From Vasa to Bernadotte by Goran Alm.
 Traces the history of the royal palaces and their gardens from the Vasa period to the present.
-Includes 100 color photographs.
-Published in 1997.
-Out of print, but sometimes available from Alibris.
+Includes color photographs.

 Reindeer With King Gustaf: What to Expect When Your Spouse Wins the Nobel Prize by Anita Laughlin.
 Author's humorous account of what she experienced when her husband won the Nobel Prize in physics, including an intimate dinner with the king of Sweden.